zuplo/docs/docs/conferences/drone-prize.md

 ---
-title: Share an API with Zuplo for your chance to win a drone and
+title: Share an API with Zuplo for your chance to win a drone
 ---

 Share an API with Zuplo for your chance to win a drone and customize it to instantly get a $5 Starbuck’s gift card.
 You’ll need a laptop or tablet to complete the steps below (you can use ours at the Zuplo stand if you don't have one with you).